 - engage in critical discussions with their fellow students

-In order to sit an examination, the student must complete and gain approval for any coursework requirements.
-Coursework requirements: Participation in lab and lectures, approved laboratory report.
-Implementation of an individual microscopy project
+In order to sit an examination, the student must complete and gain approval for the following coursework requirements:

 - About the course